 While Montserrat is an Overseas Territory of the UK, it has its own visa policy.
 Citizens of the USA, Canada, UK, EU and many countries in the Caribbean and Latin America are permitted to remain in Montserrat on holiday without a visa for up to 6 months.

-How do I become a resident of Montserrat?
+- How do you become a resident of Montserrat?

 Montserrat operates an Economic Residency Programme which allows foreign nationals depositing EC $400,000 in a bank account in Montserrat or investing EC $400,000 in real estate in Montserrat to apply for a residence permit.